wassfila/next-svg-vercel/README.md

 ## TODOs
-* optional slides view
+* Slides App bar to adjust slides size
-* adjustable slides size
+* Gallery App bar to adjust thumbs size
-* retreive panzoom coordinate when regaining the focus
+* Table of Content with fixed position used also in presentation mode when combined with slides, do not open modal only takes to the ref link
+* hidden menu should provide absolute pos keys
 * deep linking
 * top on svg with `width=800px` not working
 * handle images not SVGs only